kamilkisiela/loona/docs/react/essentials/queries.md

 ### How to query data

-Introducing the `Loona` service!
+Introducing the `Query` component!
 Yay!
+If you're familiar with React Apollo, you should catch the idea behind the Query component very quickly.
+It's the same component!

-If you're familiar with Apollo Angular, you should catch the idea behind Loona service very quickly.
-Let's show everything based on an exmaple.
+Let's show everything based on an example.
 That's our query, it contains `@client` directive that tells Loona, it's a client side query and we want to fetch the local state:

 ```graphql
 query GetAllBooks {